warren-bank/node-serve/lib/serve-handler/README.md

 * the URL of the redirected request must match `source` using `engine`
 * the name of the group for the _content-type_ of the proxied response must match `type`

+If called, then the `middleware` function is passed the following list of parameters:
+1. `param`
+2. `proxy_url`
+   - the full proxied URL,<br>which returned the response that is wrapped by `param`
+3. `original_url_path`
+   - the original URL path,<br>which was internally redirected to the full proxied URL

-If called, then the format of the singular parameter (ex: `param`) passed to the `middleware` function is determined by `type` as follows:
+The format of the first parameter (ex: `param`) passed to the `middleware` function is determined by `type` as follows:
 * _html_
   - an instance of [cheerio](https://github.com/cheeriojs/cheerio) to enable direct manipulation of DOM elements
 * _json_